Is your CBD extract sourced from hemp or marijuana?

 What forms does CBD come in?

 CBD can be taken in a variety of ways.
-You can get it as an oil, tincture, vaporizer, gummy, capsule, or combined in a topical cream, ointment, massage oil, or patch.
+You can get it as an oil, tincture, vaporiser, gummy, capsule, or combined in a topical cream, ointment, massage oil, or patch.
+Cannabotech offers liquid drops, tablets, and topicals.

 What does CBD stand for?